Angela Bassett: 2000s

 In 2003, she read from the WPA slave narratives in Unchained Memories.
-In the 1930s, about 100,000 former slaves were still living during the Great Depression, of which 2,300 were interviewed part of the Federal Writers' Project.
+In the 1930s, about 100,000 former enslaved African Americans were still alive.
+As part of the Federal Writers' Project during the Great Depression, writers interviewed some 2,300, capturing their memories of slavery times.
 The transcripts of the Slave Narratives collection of the Library of Congress is a record of slavery, bondage and misery.
 That year she also appeared in the film Masked and Anonymous, playing a mistress.
 Ann Hornaday noted her as among the "endless parade of actors who show up even for the briefest of appearances".

 In 2004, she had roles in the films The Lazarus Child and Mr. 3000.
 Mr. 3000 was a comedy in which Bassett costarred with Bernie Mac.
-When asked if the film was much easier to act in than the more intense roles she had in the past, Bassett responded, "This was much easier.
+When asked if the film was easier to act in than the more intense roles she had in the past, Bassett said, "This was much easier.
 This was a walk in the park.
 It was pretty easy compared to some of the roles I've done that call for so much emotion or physicality."
-At the time of the film's release, she called both Bernie Mac and Laurence Fishburne, who she had worked with in the past, her "favorites" and said the pair were both "highly professional and extraordinarily talented."
+At the time of the film's release, she described both Bernie Mac and Laurence Fishburne, whom she had worked with in the past, her "favorites" and said the pair were both "highly professional and extraordinarily talented."
 The only film she appeared in during the following year was Mr. and Mrs. Smith in an uncredited voice role.

 In the 2006 film Akeelah and the Bee, Bassett portrayed Tanya Anderson, the mother of the film's lead, Akeelah, played by Keke Palmer.
-Bassett said she loved the story, viewing the lead character as someone that "could be anyone because each of us have had dreams and aspirations and wanting to be and needing to be supported and directed", and described working with Palmer as being "really wonderful."
-According to Bassett, the two bonded and that Palmer was as good an actress as any adult she had worked with.
+Bassett said she loved the story, viewing the lead character as someone who "could be anyone because each of us have had dreams and aspirations and wanting to be and needing to be supported and directed".
+She described working with Palmer as being "really wonderful."
+According to Bassett, the two bonded and she said that Palmer was as good an actress as any adult she had worked with.
 Bassett appeared in the television film Time Bomb the same year.
-Her role was seen as just an "extended cameo" by Brian Lowry of Variety.
+Her role was seen as an "extended cameo" by Brian Lowry of Variety.